 This article is less about this CSX situation (of which we have no personal knowledge) and more about the comments I read when the article was posted on Facebook.
 There was an equal amount of “no one has a work ethic anymore” vs. “employers are heartless” vs. “if you have a doctor's note you can't get fired.”
 It's that last comment about the doctor's note, we want to address here.

 As a general matter, having a doctor's note does not necessarily protect you from being fired for absenteeism.
-The law protects the jobs of private employees in NY who are absent for illness typically in three ways: (1) under the FMLA (Family and Medical Leave Act); (2) under the disability discrimination laws like the Americans with Disabilities Act (ADA) and the New York State Human Rights Law (NYHRL); and (3) under New York State's new Paid Family Leave policy.
+The law protects the jobs of private employees in NY who are absent for illness typically in two ways: (1) under the FMLA (Family and Medical Leave Act); and (2) under the disability discrimination laws like the Americans with Disabilities Act (ADA) and the New York State Human Rights Law (NYHRL).
 (This isn't an exhaustive list and employees may be further protected under union contracts or public employees in New York by the Civil Service Law or General Municipal Law).

 Not all illnesses, however, will be covered.
 The FMLA applies only to employees of larger (50+ employees) or public employers, who suffer from serious health conditions.
 A serious health condition is usually not something like the flu, a cold or a stomach virus.
-It is typically an issue requiring surgery or hospitalization or a chronic condition that requires a period of follow-up treatment.
-New York's Paid Family Leave likewise requires an employee to fall under the serious health condition definition.
+It is typically an issue requiring surgery or hospitalization or a medical condition that requires a period of follow-up treatment.
 The disability discrimination laws also may not apply to minor illnesses suffered by most individuals.
 Instead, the ADA requires that a disability substantially limit a major life activity or bodily function.
 The NYHRL is more broad than the ADA and, it is possible, given the particular facts of a case, that a disability not covered by the ADA is covered by the NYHRL.
 This will come down to the particular facts of an employee's situation.

 The take-away is that providing a doctor's note is not necessarily going to protect your job.
 It may not hurt and could show your employer some proof that you are not abusing your time, but it won't guarantee that you won't be fired for absenteeism.
 We encourage employees who do have a serious health condition to speak to their doctors or Human Resources about the availability of FMLA time.
 The law also typically imposes an obligation on employees to actually ask for a reasonable accommodation if the medical condition constitutes a disability, so making a formal request is another way to achieve some job protection or at least trigger the employer's obligations to engage in an interactive process under the ADA and NYHRL to attempt to accommodate a disability.